 It should also be noted that the division to separate standards does not always have to be final.
-It is common that new functionalities and proprietary features are absorbed into the global standard after they are validated.
+Commonly, new functionalities and exclusive features are absorbed into the global standard after they are validated.

 What is the Difference Between the Different Standards?

 When we talk about passive UHF RFID, we talk about readers that radiate between 860 to 960 MHz to power up remote tags, which in turn modulate their reflection to communicate back to the reader.
 That is common between all passive UHF RFID standards.

 The difference is in how the readers and tags modulate the electromagnetic waves, and what kind of command and response sequences are used in the communication.